David-A-Ray/MS1-Liz-ONeill-Psychotherapy/README.md

 Youtube embedded video description has taken some content from the video owners sites to be included in description although it has been altered.

 ### media
-* All images have been taken from [Unsplash](https://unsplash.com/ "Unsplash's Homepage").
+* Images for "types of therapy" have been taken from [Unsplash](https://unsplash.com/ "Unsplash's Homepage").
 * Embedded video files on Collaborations page are from [YouTube](https://youtube.com/ "YouTube's Homepage").
 * BACP logo taken from [Step-by-step](https://www.stepbystepcounselling.co.uk/ "Step-by-step's Homepage") and altered to remove registered members number.

-* FONT AWESOME AND GOOGLE FONTS NEED ACKNOWLEDGMENT?

 ### Acknowledgments
 * JQuery used for NavBar dropdown menu taken from Code Institutes Whiskey Drop learning module.